trademark-class-list

 Class 19 – Non-Metallic Building Materials

-Class 19 covers used in construction, such as concrete, glass, and bricks.
+It refers to the materials used in construction, such as concrete, glass, and bricks.

 Examples: Cement, glass panels, tiles.

-Class 20 – Furniture and Goods Made of Wood or Plastic
+Class 20 – Furniture

-Class 20 covers furniture and other products made from wood, plastic, or similar materials.
+It refers to furniture and other products made from wood, plastic, or similar materials.

 Examples: Chairs, tables, and plastic containers.

-Class 21 – Household Goods and Kitchen Utensils
+Class 21 – Housewares and Kitchen Utensils

-Class 21 covers Household cleaning utensils, kitchen utensils, and glass wares.
+Household cleaning utensils, kitchen utensils, and glass wares.

 Examples: Plates, vacuum cleaners, kitchen knives, etc.

-Class 22: Ropes, Strings and Nettles
+Class 22: Cordage and Fibers

-Class 22 covers Comprises ropes, strings, nettles, tents, tarpaulins, etc.
+Comprises ropes, strings, nettles, tents, tarpaulins, etc.

 Examples: Fishing nets, ropes, hammocks, etc.